Why your own health plan?

 1. Why your own health plan?

-- Do you have any health plan or targets at present?
+- Do you have any personal health plan or targets at present?

-- Want to know more about self-managing & reducing your risks of diabetes, heart diseases & strokes?
+- Want to know more about self-managing & reducing your own risks of diabetes, heart diseases or strokes?

 2. What is a personal healthcare plan?

 Care planning is discussions with you, your home carer(s), your doctor and other health specialists you use.
 Together, look at all your needs with you, to ensure you get the right care.
-“Everyone with a long-term condition should have a written care plan, if they want one”.
-Read NHS Choices on What is a care plan? and how to review it.
+“Everyone with a long-term condition should have a written healthcare plan, if they want one”.
+Read the UK NHS on What is a care plan? and how to review it.

 3. Benefits of your own plan:

-* Helps you to live on your own, have more control over your life and a better quality of life, supported by your health professional team.
+* Helps you to live on your own, have more control over your health and a better quality of life, supported by your health professional team.

 * Sets out in writing your own health needs, health outcomes you want to achieve, and how you will achieve them.
 So you and your home carer will not forget the details!

-*If you put dates, and how often you will do them, on actions in your plan then you can use your mobile, tablet or desktop PC to remind you of these actions and dates.
+*If you put dates, and how often you will do them, on actions in your plan then you can use your Google mobile phone, tablet or PC to remind you of these actions and dates.

 * If you have health worries, note these in your plan to discuss with your doctor.